Flamand10/FakeNewsProject/README.md

 2. Validation set (val_set.csv)
 3. Test set (test_set.csv)

-Secondly the code is run for the joint.ipynb file where the data is trained on the train_set.csv that is then merged with the
+Secondly the code is run for the joint.ipynb file where the data is trained on the train_set.csv that is then merged with the original extra reliable 800 articles we scraped from BBC.

+Lastly the code is run again trained on the original train_set.csv, where the test and validation set are from the LIAR dataset.
+These datasets are then cleaned and run later in part 4 (test_cleaned.tsv).
 #### Result from the logistic regression analysis on the 3 datasets
 | Dataset                     | Validation F1 | Test F1 |
 |----------------------------|---------------|---------|